 - The tip is thickened or enlarged

 - Previous injury has made your nose asymmetrical

 In these types of cases, patients generally feel increased self-confidence after having their surgery.

 Injury — Sports injuries, car wrecks, other trauma — these can all leave your nose disfigured.
-Dr. Saltz is able to return your nose to its pre-injury condition.
+Dr. Saltz will work with you to restore your nose to its pre-injury condition.

 Breathing — Individuals with constricted nasal passages find that rhinoplasty or septoplasty increases the ease of breathing through the nose.

 During your initial consultation, you will discuss your expectations for your nose surgery.
 Dr. Saltz will see if your expectations are in line with the procedure.
 The two of you will also discuss your options for your surgery.

 Different Procedures for Rhinoplasty

 There are three different options for cosmetic nose surgery.
 Each procedure has different characteristics that make it right for certain scenarios.